Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- The Ravens have the NFL's worst pass defense this season, surrendering 295.5 yards per game through the air.
+- The Ravens have the NFL's worst pass defense this season, allowing 295.5 yards per game through the air.

-- At 1.9 passing TDs allowed per game, the Ravens defense is ranked 28th in the NFL.
+- With 28 passing TDs allowed this year, the Ravens defense is ranked 28th in the NFL.

 Recent Performances

-- In last week's outing against the Vikings, Jefferson was targeted six times, picking up six yards on one reception.
+- In last week's outing against the Vikings, Jefferson was targeted six times, totaling six yards on one reception.

-- Over his last three games, Jefferson has totaled 87 yards on five catches with one touchdown, averaging 29.0 yards per game on 11 targets.
+- Jefferson has collected 87 receiving yards (29.0 per game) and one touchdown, reeling in five passes on 11 targets during his last three games.

 Jefferson's Los Angeles Teammates